PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 The most common PIRCS data are command control events.

-Commands are defined with 3 bytes [Setting, Interpretation, Value] with each byte followed by a 32-bit signed integer representing the value of each command.
+Commands are defined with 5 bytes [Command, Parameter, Interpretation, Modification, Value] with each byte followed by a 32-bit signed integer representing the value of each command.
 Where necessary, the value is multiplied by a decimal to allow an integer to express the acceptable range.

 Integers are stored in "Big-Endian" byte order within their 4 bytes.